 - As a result of the breach, the patron suffered damages.1

 Nevada premises liability law requires casino operators to maintain their premises in a reasonably safe condition.
 This duty extends to all areas of the casino, including parking areas, bathrooms and walkways.
+Specifically,

-Specifically casinos must (without limitation):
+For example, casinos must (without limitation):

 - Take all reasonable precautions to ensure food safety,